ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 If the client exceeds that limit, it MAY not be served.

-The field is an Integer Structured Field of positive length.
+The field is a non-negative Integer.
-Its value is named `expiring-limit` and its syntax is `service-limit`
+Its value is named `expiring-limit`.

 ~~~
    RateLimit-Limit = expiring-limit